System Shock 2: Backstory

 In 2072, after the Citadel Station's demise in System Shock, TriOptimum's attempts to cover up the incident were exposed to the media, and the corporation was brought up on charges from multiple individuals and companies for the ensuing scandal.
 The virus developed there killed the station's population; the ruthless malevolent AI supercomputer named SHODAN controlled the Citadel Station in hopes of enslaving and destroying humanity.
 After a large number of trials, the company went bankrupt, and its operations were shut down.
 The United Nations Nominate (UNN), a successor to the UN, was established to combat the hostility and corruption of power-hungry corporations, including TriOptimum.
-Artificial intelligence was reduced to the most rudimentary of tasks to prevent the creation of another SHODAN-like malevolent AI, and the development of new technologies was halted.
-Meanwhile, the hacker (System Shocks main protagonist), who became the most famous person in the world, vanished from the public eye.
+Artificial intelligence was reduced to the most rudimentary of tasks to prevent the creation of another SHODAN-like malevolent AI.

 In 2100, 28 years later, the company's failed stocks and assets were bought by a Russian oligarch named Anatoly Korenchkin, a former black market operator who sought to make money legitimately.
 He re-licensed and restored the company to its former status in the following decade.
 Along with producing healthcare and consumer products, Korenchkin signed weapons contracts with various military organizations, private and political-owned.
 The new UNN was virtually powerless, with Korenchkin exercising control over them.

 In January 2114, 42 years after the Citadel events and 14 years into rebuilding TriOptimum, the company created an experimental FTL starship, the Von Braun, which is on its maiden voyage.
 The ship is followed by a UNN space vessel, the Rickenbacker, controlled by Captain William Bedford Diego, son of the Citadel Station's infamous commander, Edward Diego, and public hero of the Battle of the Boston Harbor during the Eastern States Police Action.
 Because the Rickenbacker does not have an FTL system, the two ships are attached for the trip.
 However, Korenchkin was egotistical enough to make himself the captain of the Von Braun despite being inexperienced.

 Five months into the journey, the ships respond to a distress signal from the planet Tau Ceti V, outside the Solar System.
 A rescue team is sent to the planet's surface, where they discover strange eggs; these eggs, found in an old ejection pod, infect the rescue team and integrate them into an alien communion known as "the Many" - a psychic hive mind generated by parasitic worms which can infect and mutate a human host.
 The parasites eventually spread to both ships and take over or kill most of their crews.